vanold101/taska-loop/CHECKLIST.md

         -   Develop image preprocessing steps if needed (cropping, rotation, contrast adjustment) to improve OCR accuracy.
         -   Implement parsing logic to extract item names, quantities, and prices from the OCR text output.
 This might involve regex or pattern matching.
         -   Handle cases where OCR is inaccurate or data is missing.
-    -   **Item Addition Logic:**
-        -   Allow users to add scanned/OCR-extracted items to the current grocery list.
-        -   Ensure new items are correctly formatted and include all necessary fields (name, quantity, price if available, unit, etc.).
         -   **Backend Integration (Optional but Recommended):**
             -   Consider if OCR processing should happen on a backend server to offload client devices and protect API keys for cloud services.
 - [x] Adaptive units